Doubleheader (baseball): Doubleheaders of note

+On occasion, teams can play different opponents in a doubleheader—that is, one team hosts two other teams on the same day.
 On September 13, 1951, the St. Louis Cardinals hosted a doubleheader against two different teams.
 The first game was a 6–4 win against the New York Giants.
 The second game resulted in a 2–0 loss to the Boston Braves.
 On September 25, 2000, the Cleveland Indians also hosted a doubleheader against two different teams.
 The September 10 game against the Chicago White Sox in Cleveland had been rained out.
 With no common days off for the remainder of the season and both teams in a postseason race, the teams agreed to play a day game in Cleveland on the same day that the Indians were to host the Minnesota Twins for a night game.
-The Indians defeated the White Sox 9–2 in the first game, while the Twins defeated the Indians 4–3 in the second.
+The Indians defeated the White Sox, 9–2, in the first game, while the Twins defeated the Indians, 4–3, in the second.

 On occasion, teams may play both games of a doubleheader at the same park, but one team is designated home for each game.
 This is usually the result of earlier postponements.
 For example, in 2007, when snow storms in northern Ohio caused the Cleveland Indians to postpone an entire four-game series from April 5–8 against the Seattle Mariners; three of the games were made up in Cleveland throughout the season, while the fourth was made up as part of a doubleheader in Seattle on September 26 with the Indians as the designated home team for the first game.
 The Indians won the first game acting as the home team, 12–4, but lost the second as the away team, 3–2.
+Such an occurrence is typical when two teams lack a mutual off day to make a game up in the same ballpark, but have a series at the visiting team’s ballpark that it can be made up during.
+This can also happen if the game is between an East/Central team and West team to prevent a team from having to travel across the country to make up a game.
+Due to MLB rules, both games are considered home games for the team whose stadium the games are played at.
+In 2020, due to COVID-19 causing postponements of multiple games, multiple games were made up this way.